One patient dies in Kyrgyzstan from coronavirus for 24 hours

 At least one patient died from coronavirus over the past 24 hours in Kyrgyzstan.
 The Ministry of Health and Social Development reported.

 The case was registered in Chui region.
-The deceased was not vaccinated.
+The deceased were not vaccinated.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.